orangese/csii-ai/INSTALL.md

 password if prompted.
 3. Go to Terminal and type `python --version` (then the Enter key) to verify installation.
 Python's current version should show up.
 If that doesn't wok, try `python3 --version`.
+4. Go to Applications in Finder and select Python.
+Double click on `Install Certificate.command` and then on `Update Shell Profile.command`.

 ### Linux: